Joins Jankovich And Howard On Head Coach Larry Brown's Staff

 Joins Tim Jankovich On Head Coach Larry Brown's Staff

-Tim Jankovich is in his third season (2014-15) as associate head coach at SMU after being named to the position by Head Coach Larry Brown on April 26, 2012.
+Tim Jankovich is in his fourth season (2015-16) as associate head coach at SMU after being named to the position by Head Coach Larry Brown on April 26, 2012.
 He is in his 33rd season as a collegiate coach, including 11 seasons as a head coach.

 SMU finished tied for third in the inaugural season of the American Athletic Conference, going 12-6 with two wins over NCAA Champion Connecticut as well as wins over NCAA Tournament teams Cincinnati and Memphis.
 The Mustangs led the league and finished in the top-20 nationally in field goal percentage (48.3%, 18th NCAA) and field goal percentage defense (38.5%, 7th NCAA).